c-fuchs/gear_fit_calc/README.md

 5) Run gear fetch program for the user ID

 To do:
-- Build an intake form
-- Deploy on cf.com or own site
+- Deploy on own site
 - Add more items to gear table
 - Add user height/weight and calculated BMI
-- Extend to pants, suits, boots
+- Add to pants, suits, boots
 - Add sleeve length to jackets